Mildred Natwick

 Mildred Natwick (June 19, 1905 – October 25, 1994) was an American actress.
 She won a Primetime Emmy Award and was nominated for an Academy Award and two Tony Awards.

 Early life

-Natwick was born in Baltimore, Maryland, the daughter of Mildred Marion (née Dawes) and Joseph Natwick of Wisconsin.
+Mildred Natwick was born on June 19, 1905, in Baltimore, Maryland, the daughter of Mildred Marion (née Dawes) and Joseph Natwick of Wisconsin.
 Her father was a sawmill baron and dairy farmer who owned Dunloggin Dairy Farm.
 He established the farm on land that was cleared of its white oaks; the community of Dunloggin in Ellicott City, Maryland, was so named because Natwick was "done logging" the land.
 Her grandfather, Ole Natwick, was one of the earliest Norwegian immigrants to the United States, arriving in Wisconsin in 1847.
 Her first cousin was animator and cartoonist Grim Natwick.
 Natwick attended the Bryn Mawr School in Baltimore and later graduated from Bennett College.

 Career

 Natwick began performing on the stage at age 21 with "The Vagabonds", a non-professional theatre group in Baltimore.
 She soon joined the University Players on Cape Cod.
 Natwick made her Broadway debut in 1932 playing Mrs. Noble in Frank McGrath's play Carry Nation, about the famous temperance crusader Carrie Nation.
 Throughout the 1930s she starred in a number of plays, frequently collaborating with friend and actor-director-playwright Joshua Logan.
 On Broadway, she played "Prossy" in Katharine Cornell's production of Candida.
 She made her film debut in John Ford's The Long Voyage Home as a Cockney slattern, and portrayed the landlady in The Enchanted Cottage (1945).

 Natwick is remembered for small but memorable roles in several John Ford film classics, including 3 Godfathers (1948), She Wore a Yellow Ribbon (1949), and The Quiet Man (1952).
 She played Miss Ivy Gravely, in Alfred Hitchcock's The Trouble with Harry (1955), and a sorceress in The Court Jester (1956).